 TENURE AS CEO

 Mr. William John Hunter, also known as Bill, is the Co-Owner at AMCI Sponsor LLC.
 He served as Director of Finance at Oroplata Resources, Inc. from June 2016 to March 14, 2017.
-Mr. Hunter has been President, Chief Executive Officer, Chief Financial Officer since 2016 and Director of AMCI Acquisition Corp. since June 18, 2018.
+Mr. Hunter has been President, Chief Executive Officer and Director of AMCI Acquisition Corp. since June 18, 2018 and serves as its Chief Financial Officer since 2016.
 He has been the Chief Financial Officer of AMCI Group since 2017, and since 2015.
 He served as Managing Director for Global Natural Resources Investment Banking Group at Nomura Holding America, Inc. Mr. Hunter led the Americas Banking team at Nomura Securities where he advised Mitsui in their acquisition of a minority interest in the Moatize Coal Mining complex from Vale and Globe Specialty Metals in their $3.1 billion merger of equals transaction with FerroAtlantica.
 Mr. Hunter served as a Managing Director of Global Natural Resources Investment Banking Group at Nomura Co.
 Ltd., and Nomura Holdings, Inc since November 11, 2013.
 From 1999 to 2015, Mr. Hunter worked as a Director or Managing Director at Nomura Securities, Dahlman Rose & Co, Jefferies & Company and TD Securities.
 He has joined Nomura's Global Natural Resources investment banking group where he focuses on coverage of companies in the mining sector.
 He has over 20 years of banking experience including senior roles Head of its global mining investment banking group and Teneo Capital where he focused on providing strategic advice to natural resources and industrial companies.
 Before Nomura, Mr. Hunter was Managing Director and head of global mining investment banking at Jefferies where he completed numerous transactions for companies like Alpha Natural Resources, Fortescue Metals Group and Murray Energy.
 Mr. Hunter is a seasoned financial executive with over 20 years of advisory and capital markets experience.
 During his career, he has been involved in over $20 billion of transactions in the natural resources and industrial industries.
 Mr. Hunter has been a Director of Oroplata Resources, Inc. June 10, 2016.
 He received his B.Sc. from DePaul University and an MBA with distinction from the Kellstadt School of Business at DePaul University in Chicago.

 Insufficient data for Bill to compare compensation growth.